aepryus/Aexels/README.md

 It is quite easy to devise a thought experiment in Universe X and see that $ds^2$ would not be invariant in all frames in Universe X.

 So, once again it seems we've found a discrepancy!
-But, just as before there never has been any experimental verification of Minkowski's assertion that $ds^2$ is invariant in our Universe.
+But, just as before I have been unable to find any experimental verification of Minkowski's assertion that $ds^2$ is invariant in our Universe.

 (And the fact that we see the ISS's clocks moving faster and they see our clocks moving slower seems to directly counter Minkowski's assertion.)